 Also, they're Imperial warmachines.
 Tie Fighters don't have shields, or hyperdrives, and are meant to be produced cheaply.
 The Empire's whole shtick is overwhelming force and numbers without regard to costs.
 Tie fighters, Stormtroopers, and even AT-ST's are meant to be destroyed as long as they do some damage before they get blown up.
 Then they just get replaced by the next person or ship in line.
 But Imperial shuttles might be the only things in the Imperial fleet that aren't meant to be thrown away like used napkins, since they might actually have something of value in there...

-(This may have been shown in some other materials, but its really well showcased in this movie) In Rogue One, we finally find out why Star Destroyers are named Star Destroyers.
+We finally find out why Star Destroyers are named Star Destroyers.
 Its because Imperials like parking them over troublesome cities like Jedha.
 This has the sheer intimidation factor of blotting out the sun, which to lesser species, is destroying a star.

 The same effect occurs under at night or in space.
 So the name "Star Destroyer" is really apt honestly.